Obarun/66-tools/INSTALL.md

 You can strip the libraries of their extra symbols via `make strip` before the `make install` phase.
 It will shave a few bytes off them.

+Note: the man and html documentation pages will always be generated if *lowdown* is installed on your system.
+However, if you don't ask to build the documentation the final `DESTDIR` directory will do not contains any documentation at all.

 ## Customization

 You can customize the installation process via flags given to configure.
 See `./configure --help` for a list of all available configure options.

 ## Environment variables